Cathedral Peak, Yosemite National Park

 Cradled in light and life?

-Or should we ask, Who are You?
+Or should we ask, who are You?

 It seems to me